mathieuprog/graphql-light/README.md

 Entities are normalized and cached into a global store.

-### Subscribe to data updates
+### Watch for data updates

-You subscribe to queries: receive any updates on the fetched data after the initial fetch.
+Receive any updates on the fetched data after the initial fetch.

 ### Explicitness